 Schedule AnAppointment

-It’s late, you’re tired, and as you start yawning your eyes start to water.
+It’s late, you’re tired, and as you start yawning your eyes start to tear up.
 Why is that?
-Why does being tired make your eyes tear?
+Why causes your eyes to water when you're tired?

 Your tears are a clear liquid made mostly of water, which are produced by the lacrimal glands (tear glands) to keep your eyes hydrated.
 They also help protect your eyes from infections and foreign invaders.

 The answer is actually fairly simple.
-When you’re tired, you’re trying hard to keep your eyes open.
-But, the more you keep them open, the drier they get.
+When you are tired, your eyes will struggle to stay open.
+However, the more you keep them open, the drier they get which can lead to itching and discomfort.
 Fortunately, your body produces basal tears to counter this.
 Basal tears are made of protein, water, oil, and mucus.
-These tears form a thin layer over your eyes to help keep them moist and help you see clearly.
+These tears form a thin layer over your eyes to help keep them moist and help you see clearly, especially if you are wearing contact lenses.

 So why do you produce more tears when you yawn?
 Well, on top of the need to fight the dryness, when you yawn you close your eyes tight and sometimes put pressure on the lacrimal glands, where tears are produced.
 While tears normally drain into the puncta – tiny openings in your eyelids – your closed eyes prevent this proper drainage, leading to tears.